World Cup 2018: Scores, Results, Highlights and Reaction from Monday

 Proof that Neymar’s histrionics are now actively putting him at a disadvantage.
 Layun deserved a yellow at the very least there.
 Either they went to VAR and were like, ‘Neymar’s pathetic,’ or they never went to VAR because ‘Neymar’s pathetic.’

-It was an unnecessary reaction from Neymar which took the gloss of a fine performance.
+It was an unnecessary reaction from Neymar which took the gloss off a fine performance.
 He made the game safe on 88 minutes when his cross was tapped home by Firmino to complete the win.

-Brazil were the pre-tournament favourites and still look the team to beat in Russia as they face Belgium for a place in the semi-finals.
+Brazil were one of the pre-tournament favourites and still look the team to beat in Russia as they face Belgium for a place in the semi-finals.

 Belgium 3-2 Japan